microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/AppLifecycle SingleMulti-Instancing.md

 has chosen to be multi-instanced, there might be some scenario where it wants to redirect a fresh activation request to an existing instance instead.

-## Differences between Windows and Reunion Instancing
+## Differences between Windows and Windows App SDK Instancing

-The Reunion behavior is based on the existing [Windows.ApplicationModel.AppInstance](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.appinstance) class, but with some key differences:
+The Windows App SDK behavior is based on the existing [Windows.ApplicationModel.AppInstance](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.appinstance) class, but with some key differences:

 ### AppInstance class

 -   **Platform**: The AppInstance class is focused purely on instance redirection scenarios.
--   **Reunion**: The AppInstance class includes instance redirection scenarios, and is additionally intended to form the basis of other instance-related functionality in later releases.
+-   **Windows App SDK**: The AppInstance class includes instance redirection scenarios, and is additionally intended to form the basis of other instance-related functionality in later releases.

 ### List of Instances

 -   **Platform**: GetInstances returns only the instances that the app explicitly registered for potential redirection.
--   **Reunion**: GetInstances returns all running instances of the app, including the current instance.
+-   **Windows App SDK**: GetInstances returns all running instances of the app, including the current instance.
     There is no guaranteed ordering of instances in the list.
 In the scenario where the user has multiple versions of the same app running, separate lists are maintained for each version.
 In the scenario where there are multiple user sessions active, separate lists are maintained per user also.